Cost of Living in Tokyo – 2024 Guide

 Expenses on Groceries

-However, if you are a vegetarian or consume more vegetables and fruits, your monthly cost for food at home will be higher because vegetables and fruits in Japan are quite expensive.
+However, suppose you are a vegetarian or consume more vegetables and fruits.
+In that case, your monthly cost of food at home will be higher because vegetables and fruits in Japan are quite expensive.

 If you have a big family or can buy larger quantities of groceries with a pool of friends, you can shop at stores like Costco to cut down on your monthly grocery shopping bills.